LorenzoCalifano2/theoretical_and_numerical_aspect_of_nuclear_physic/README.md

 ## Project Overview

 This project aims to compute the ground state energy of the Helium-4 atom  using the Variational Monte Carlo method.
-We test several trial wave functions, analyze and plot the results and a visualization of the configuration space sampling is performed for the best parameters.
+We test several trial wave functions, analyze and plot the results, and a visualization of the configuration space sampling is performed for the best parameters.

 ---